Vietnam Today

-Vietnam Today is an English-language Vietnamese television channel, operated by the state-owned national broadcaster Vietnam Television (VTV).
-Launched on September 7, 2025, its stated aim is to "provide a comprehensive and contemporary view of the country for a global audience", covering a wide spectrum of topics from politics and business to culture and tourism.
+Vietnam Today is an English-language Vietnamese television channel operated by the state-owned national broadcaster, Vietnam Television.
+Launched on September 7, 2025, it aims to provide a "comprehensive and contemporary view of the country for a global audience", covering a broad spectrum of topics from politics and business to culture and tourism.

-The channel was established under a prime ministerial decision as a key instrument of Vietnam's communication strategy and public diplomacy efforts.
-Its stated objective is to "promote the image of a modern, dynamic, and globally integrated Vietnam, challenge outdated international perceptions, and communicate the official guidelines of the Communist Party of Vietnam and the policies of the state to the world".
+The channel was established under a prime ministerial decision as an instrument of Vietnam's communication and public diplomacy efforts.
+Its objective is to "promote the image of a modern, dynamic, and globally integrated Vietnam, challenge outdated international perceptions, and communicate the official guidelines of the Communist Party of Vietnam and the policies of the state to the world".

 History

 Background

-The legal framework for Vietnam Today was established by Decision No. 747/QD-TTg, issued by the Prime Minister of Vietnam on April 11, 2025.
-This directive explicitly mandated the creation of a national external television service with the core mission to "promote Vietnam to the world".
-The channel was officially tasked with serving as a primary vehicle for the state's external information work, including the communication of the guidelines of the Communist Party of Vietnam and the policies and laws of the State to an international audience.
-This top-down establishment distinguishes Vietnam Today as a strategic state project rather than a market-driven media enterprise, positioning it as an official instrument of the Vietnamese government.
+The legal framework for Vietnam Today was established by Decision No.747/QD-TTg, as issued by the Prime Minister of Vietnam on April 11, 2025.
+This directive mandated the creation of a national external television service with the mission to "promote Vietnam to the world".
+The channel was tasked with serving as a primary vehicle for the state's external information work, including the communication of the guidelines of the Communist Party of Vietnam and the policies and laws of the State to an international audience.
+Vietnam Today is thus a strategic state project rather than a market-driven media enterprise, which positions it as an official instrument of the Vietnamese government.

 Announcements

-On August 22, 2025, Vietnam Television held a formal ceremony in Hanoi to publicly announce the forthcoming launch of the channel.
-At this event, VTV's Deputy General Director, Đỗ Đức Hoàng, served as the primary spokesperson, articulating the channel's vision and strategic imperatives.
+On August 22, 2025, Vietnam Television held a ceremony in Hanoi to announce the launch of the channel.
+At this event, VTV's Deputy General Director, Đỗ Đức Hoàng, served as the spokesperson, articulating the channel's vision and strategic imperatives.
 He framed the project as an "urgent task" in a complex global environment, stating that the channel would aim to portray Vietnam "in an accurate, comprehensive, timely, and profound manner".
-Hoàng also introduced the channel's core operational philosophy, which he defined by the guiding principles of "reliable information, engaging content, creative media".
+Hoàng introduced the channel's core operational philosophy, which he defined by the guiding principles of "reliable information, engaging content, creative media".